mrjoes/mrjoes.github.com/_posts/2011-12-15-sockjs-bench.md

 </script>

 On X axis of this graph, we're measuring messages _received_ by the server per second across a range of concurrency levels.
-Each line is a different concurrency level; low concurrency levels are darker, high concurrency levels are lighter.
+Each line is a different concurrency level.
 Y axis is mean round-trip time for messages, in milliseconds.

-For each concurrency levels, server will have to send more messages as a response to one incoming message, which explains why it takes longer to receive response for different concurrency levels and same messaging rates.
+For each concurrency levels, server will have to send more messages as a response to one incoming message, which explains why it takes longer to receive response for same messaging rates, but different concurrency levels.

 Unfortunately, I can't explain spike around 500 ms for concurrency level of 25.
 I saw similar artifacts for other concurrency levels tests (including socket.io tests), so I assume it has something to do with garbage collection and nodejs.